Compare credit cards for poor credit

 What financial products can I get with bad credit?

-You have a number of options if you have bad credit, most of which don’t involve credit cards at all.
+There are a number of financial options to consider if you have a bad credit score, some of which don’t involve a credit card at all.

 • Debit cards.
-A good way to avoid debt is to steer away from credit and only spend what you have.
-Although using a debit card is unlikely to affect your credit rating, a current account with regular direct debits is a good sign to a potential lender.
+A good way to avoid debt is to steer away from credit and only spend what you have, by using a debit card to pay for your purchases.
+Although using a debit card is unlikely to affect your credit rating, a current account with sensible, regular debits (payments) going out is a good sign to a potential lender.
+Banks sometimes offer cash incentives to switch your current account (which you get your debit card with), so if you are thinking that a debit card could be a good option for you, make sure you compare the best banking deals.

 • Bad credit personal loans.
-Personal loans are traditionally used when borrowing larger amounts of money for a significant purchase or to consolidate debt.
+Personal loans are traditionally used to borrow larger amounts of money to help pay for a significant purchase or to consolidate debt.
 There are some bad credit personal loans on the market that cater especially to people with poor credit ratings.
-These loans usually come with a fixed interest rate and if you repay responsibly, can be used to rebuild your creditworthiness.
+Again, the interest rate can be higher but the rate is often fixed, making it easier to budget.
+If you keep up with your loan repayments, this can help you to rebuild your creditworthiness.

 • Guarantor loans.
-With a guarantor loan a second person agrees to step in and make repayments if you fail to do so.
+With a guarantor loan, a friend or family member agrees to step in and make repayments if you fail to do so.
 Lenders will be able to consider the second individual’s credit rating as well as your own.

-Ultimately, a bad credit rating can significantly impact your lifestyle, making it difficult to get a car, a mortgage or other forms of credit.
+Ultimately, a bad credit rating can significantly impact your lifestyle, making it difficult to get a car loan, a mortgage or other forms of credit.
 If you find yourself in such a position, don’t despair.
-Making the right choices from now on can lead to financial freedom down the road.
+Making the right choices from now on can lead to financial freedom further down the road.

 List of documents needed for credit card application